 We're pitching to a content-obsessed, media-savvy audience.
 So rather than go for the hard sell and make Next feel like a ubiquitous prop, we'll naturally integrate the product into the narrative and make it feel like another character in our story.

 Going in close at times and keeping our distance at others, and perhaps even having some scenes where it doesn't appear at all.
 What we're aiming for here is a charming 'less is more' approach to our product.

-That said, given that this is a product launch we need to ensure that Next is seen from a range of angles and in a range of situations, so it remains in our audience's minds long after the spot has finished.
+That said, this is a product launch so we need to see Next from a range of angles and situations, making sure it remains in our audience's minds long after the spot has finished.